 Should I use split tunneling?

-Split tunneling is necessary if you want to access your local network devices, services that don’t allow VPN connections, and also for unblocking geo-restricted content while maintaining access to your regional content.
+Split tunneling is necessary if you want to access your local network devices, services that don’t allow VPN connections, and for unblocking geo-restricted content while maintaining access to your restricted content.

 Why is split tunneling bad?

+Do not exclude sensitive traffic from the VPN tunnel.
 This is because of the privacy and security risk.
-Traffic that is not protected by the VPN will be vulnerable to prying eyes, hackers, and even your ISP will know what you are doing.
-Do not exclude sensitive traffic from the VPN tunnel.
+Traffic not protected by the VPN will be vulnerable to prying eyes, hackers, and even your ISP will know what you are doing.

 Does split tunneling save data?

 Not really; however, you will save on your connection speeds.
-The traffic that the VPN doesn’t protect won’t suffer from the VPN encryption overhead.
+The VPN traffic won’t suffer from the VPN encryption overhead.
 You will get full speeds offered by your ISP.
 Additionally, you might experience low latency if you are accessing regional content.

 How do you enable split tunneling?

 VPN split tunneling is a feature offered by most VPN providers.
 Launch your VPN app and disconnect it; go to Settings or connections and select VPN split tunneling.
 Toggle the options; what you want to allow/deny or add apps and URLs.
 After all, is done, connect to a VPN server.

 How do I allow VPN split tunneling on iOS?